Skip to content

 4.2 Configure Field Mappings

-• Create custom fields in destination system if needed
+• Create custom fields in destination system — If needed for unique data

-• Test mappings with sample records before full sync
+• Test mappings with sample records — Validate before full sync

-Recommendation for Financial Services: Use inclusion list starting with MQL stage and above.
-Expand as team gains confidence.
+💡 Recommendation for Financial Services: Use an inclusion list starting with MQL stage and above.
+Expand as your team gains confidence with the integration.

 5.1 Lead Scoring Configuration